Jenulin/GenAI_Interactive_Learning_Games/README.md

 #To get node_modules run the following command in the terminal:
 npm install

-#run the following command
+#run the following command:
 npm run dev

-#Open another terminal and change directory to backend
+#Open another terminal and change directory to backend:
 cd backend

-#Command to run the backend
+#Command to run the backend:
 python test.py